DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The most frequently observed dermoscopic features of acral lentiginous melanoma are:

 If the skin lesion is suspicious of acral lentiginous melanoma, it is best cut out (excision biopsy).
 A partial biopsy is best avoided, except in unusually large lesions.
 An incisional or punch biopsy could miss a focus of melanoma arising in a pre-existing naevus.
 However, sometimes the lesion is very large, and before performing significant surgery, a biopsy is arranged to confirm the diagnosis.
 Biopsy of a lesion suspicious of acral lentiginous melanoma should remove a long ellipse of skin, or there should be several biopsies taken from multiple sites, as a single site could miss a malignant focus.

-The pathological diagnosis of melanoma can be very difficult.
-Histological features of acral lentiginous melanoma includes asymmetric proliferation of melanocytes at the dermoepidermal junction.
+The pathological diagnosis of melanoma can be challenging.
+Histological features of acral lentiginous melanoma include an asymmetrical proliferation of melanocytes at the dermoepidermal junction.

-The pathologist's report should include a macroscopic description of the specimen and melanoma (the naked eye view), and a microscopic description.
+The pathologist's report should include a macroscopic description of the specimen and melanoma (the naked eye view) and microscopic description.

 The Breslow thickness is reported for invasive melanomas.
 It is measured vertically in millimetres from the top of the granular layer (or base of superficial ulceration) to the deepest point of tumour involvement.
 It is a strong predictor of outcome; the thicker the melanoma, the more likely it is to metastasise (spread).